EdwLearn/EdwLearn/README.md

 🌱 I'm a **Data Analyst**, I love to analyze trending, resolve problems, and create strategies to improve my productivity.

-📚 I'm a person autodidact and proactive, I love to learn about technology, history, science, and business.
+📚 I'm a person autodidact, I love to learn about technology, history, science, and business.
 Furthermore, I consider myself an eternal student.

 🌏 I'm very optimistic, determined, and analytical, I love the challenges.
 I like teamwork and learning from others.